Dr-Dart/sample-dio-grippper/README.md

 * You can add this command block to your task list and select the preset gripper setting.

 * When the task is executed, the gripper's `Grasp` and `Release` motion will operate in robot.

+## *Limitations*
+#### The current sample of EAP version has the following limitations however We will update the Task Editor soon and redistribute it to the Dart-Store.
+1. **[DRL Generator in Dart-IDE]** You cannot use drl files created by DRL Generator.
+Currently, it should be used as a string like `userCommandService/constDRL.ts`.
+It will be improved in the release version.
+2. **[Task Editor in Dart-Platform]** When changing the value in the User Command Property window, the change is not reflected in the Task Editor.
+Actually, the User Command changes the value and sends a message to the Task Editor.
+However, this is due to a bug in Task Editor, and we will upload it to the Store as soon as we fix it.
+However, the first preset will properly reflect the port number you changed in module settings.
+3. **[Task Editor in Dart-Platform]** There is a problem that intermittently does not work properly when playing in Task Editor.
+We are aware of the problem and are fixing it.